gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 #### MITM between AWS and Teleport

 The only configuration AWS has about the provider is its URL.
-If that DNS is controlled by some evil part, AWS might accept requests from that evil part.
+If DNS is controlled by an attacker, AWS might accept requests from them.

-However, assuming the DNS is controlled by an evil part, then the users that are logging in to Teleport are also providing their credentials to that part.
+However, assuming the DNS is controlled by an attacker, then the users that are logging in to Teleport are also providing their credentials to that part.

 We don't think this is a scenario we should focus on this RFD.